vamegh/vcd/README.md

 ## VMWare vCloud Director

-This package provides the `go-vcd` package which offers an interface to the VMWare VCloud Director API.
+This package provides the `vcd` package which offers an interface to the VMWare VCloud Director API.

 It's intentionally designed to make heavy use of built-ins and strings